vallard/K8sClass/m06/README.md

 ```
 aws eks update-cluster-config \
     --region us-west-2 \
-    --name eks-stage \
+    --name eks-stage-mon \
     --logging '{"clusterLogging":[{"types":["api","audit","authenticator","controllerManager","scheduler"],"enabled":true}]}'
 ```

 ## Analyzing metrics in Cloud Watch

-We visit (CloudWatch)[https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/eks] and search for the prefix `/aws/eks`.
+We visit [CloudWatch](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/eks) and search for the prefix `/aws/eks`.
 This should show all our clusters.

 There are several different logs we can see: